JoshuaBones/Goat-Rulings/README.md

 ## Planned features

-Also show results that mention the card, not just rulings specifically for the searched card.
 Better formatting for desktop
+Clean up code, move to more components

 ## How it was made